Join us on one (or more!) of our eight exciting new itineraries for 2020.

-Kruger National Park: June - November; July - September for peak game viewing
+Kruger National Park: June - November; July - September for peak game viewingPrivate Reserves bordering Kruger: Year-round; June - November for peak game viewingPhinda: Year-round; March - September for peak game viewing

 Today's South African cuisine is the result of a blend of influences from nearly every part of the world.
 Traditional African dishes have evolved along with Indian and European cooking to create a vibrant variety of tastes for the inquisitive traveler.
 Beef, pork, and chicken are the basis of most main dishes, with occasional opportunities to try indigenous meats like farm-raised springbok (a game meat similar to venison).
 Seafood may also be available, especially along the coast.
 From dinner at an award-winning restaurant in Cape Town to festive meals in the lodge boma, greatcuisine is an essential part of the experience when traveling in South Africa.

 Vegetarians and other dietary needs can be accommodated with advance notice, though choices tend to be more limited.

 Russell was born and raised in South Africa’s Eastern Cape province, but now calls Cape Town home.
 He holds a degree in zoology and African vertebrate biology and a post-graduate honors degree in marine biology.